 According to the Basic Education Act pupil assessment aims at guiding and encouraging studying, as well as developing pupils’ self-assessment skills.
 The continuous feedback from the teacher should support and guide pupils in a positive manner.
 With the help of assessment and feedback, teachers guide pupils in becoming aware of their progress.

 Good assessment culture includes cooperation between school and home.
-Pupils and their guardians are informed at sufficiently frequent intervals of the pupils' progress.
-The assessment criteria are informed to the pupils and their guardians.
+Pupils and their parents or guardians are informed at sufficiently frequent intervals of the pupils' progress.
+The assessment criteria are informed to the pupils and their parents or guardians.

 The assessment focuses on the pupil's learning, working skills and behaviour.
 These are assessed in relation to the objectives and assessment criteria of the curriculum.
 Rather than being targets set for the pupils, the criteria define the level required to receive a grade 8 (on a scale from 4 to 10) or a verbal assessment that describes a good achievement level.